Ornament Art Gallery, Tbilisi (Georgia)

 Tea graduated from the Academy of Fine Arts in Tbilisi, specializing in painting.
 She studied enamel by herself and refined her technique by trial and error.
 “I did sketches, experimented with technology,” remembered Tea, “I stopped drawing and started to think.”

 Her creations are very picturesque, she works with vast planes, in which the figurativeness and the imagery are important.
 Alternation of vivid contours with dimensions processed by light and shade, and exaggeration of forms creates a distinctive characteristic oher expressiveness.
 Tea always likes to create something new, she does not like to duplicate, so, for example, the creation of earrings and cufflinks is a boring process to her: “I do not like to duplicate.
 The same emotion does not repeat itself. ” – she said.

 An enamel studio based on ancient Georgian cloisonnè art was also established on the gallery grounds in 2002: here the development and advancement of new enamel art trends take place on a regular basis.
 The gallery has in fact exhibited a large number of its students works.

-“When we opened the school, there were a lot of students from abroad, coming from France, Spain, Japan,” said Tea.
-“Every student works in his own way… Sometimes they come back for advice.
-They are afraid of me: I never say that it is well done”- laughed Tea.
+“When we opened the school, there were a lot of students from abroad, coming from France, Spain, Japan,” – said Tea.- “Every student works in his own way… Sometimes they come back for advice.
+They are afraid of me: I never say that it is well done”.

 Gallery representatives have been organizing workshops in France, the United States and Lithuania since 2007 they have been taking part in biennales all over the world and organizing personal exhibitions abroad as well.
 The integration of Georgian cloisonné enamel art in the international art community is one of the gallery’s main objectives.